yuvalmGS/gigaspaces-wiki-jekyll/xap97net/prepared-template.markdown

 {% endhighlight %}

 {% exclamation %} Using the `ISpaceProxy.Snapshot` method with complex SQL queries is not supported.
-For more information see [simple SQL queries|SqlQuery#Simple SqlQuery].
+For more information see depanlinksimple SQL queriestengahlink./sqlquery.html#Simple SqlQuerybelakanglink.

 After creating the prepared template, it can be passed as a template to the Read, Take, ReadMultiple, TakeMultiple, Count and Clear operations, as well as a template when registering for notification.